ButterCMS/buttercms-php/README.md

 ## Manual Installation

-If you do not wish to use Composer, you can download the [latest release](https://github.com/stripe/stripe-php/releases).
-Then, to use the bindings, include the `init.php` file.
+If you do not wish to use Composer, you can download the [latest release](https://github.com/buttercms/buttercms-php/releases).
+Then, to use the bindings, include the `src/ButterCMS.php` file.

 ```php
 require_once('/path/to/buttercms-php/src/ButterCMS.php');